pablovass/pablovass/README.md

 ## About Me

-- 🌎 I'm from Cordoba, Argentina.
+- 🌎 I'm from Catamarca, Argentina.
 - 🚀 Currently working as Software Developer in Telecomunication Company
 - 🎙️ I also have a YouTube channel where I share content in Spanish about Java, Docker, Kubernetes, and more!
 You can check it out [here](https://www.youtube.com/PabloVallejos).
 - 💼 I offer consulting hours, and you can find available slots [here](https://www.linkedin.com/in/pablo-vallejos-ing/).